neuroglyph/salesTaxRateEngine/README.md

           }

 3. transactionAmount: The amount upon which sales tax must be calculated.
-Successful response (valid state, valid county, valid transaction amount) will result in a json response containing tax calculation as well as county and determined rate that was used:
+Successful response (valid state, valid county, valid transaction amount) will result in a json response containing tax calculation as well as county and determined rate that was used.
 Successful request/response will result in a json body of following format:

                       {
                         "county": "wake",